-Nion Swift is an open source scientific image processing software platform integrating hardware control, data acquisition, visualization, processing, and analysis using Python.
+Nion Swift (also on conda-forge) is an open source scientific image processing software platform integrating hardware control, data acquisition, visualization, processing, and analysis using Python.
 Nion Swift is easily extended using Python.
 It runs on Windows, Linux, and macOS.

-While being developed for the operation of Nion electron microscope instruments, it is also useful as an offline tool to visualize, process, and analyze data.
-It is being developed with the intention of supporting additional instrumentation and fields.
+While being developed for the operation of Nion electron microscope instruments, it is also useful as an offline tool to visualise, process, and analyse data.
+The Nion Swift community is working hard in adding new functionalities.

 HyperSpy is an open source Python library which provides tools to facilitate the interactive data analysis of multi-dimensional datasets that can be described as multi-dimensional arrays of a given signal (e.g. a 2D array of spectra a.k.a spectrum image).